cdelorme/system-setup/docs/linux/web/php-fpm.md

     service php5-fpm restart

+## permissions

+By default php-fpm will launch with the `www-data` user, but you can modify both the user and group it uses to access files by changing `/etc/php5/fpm/pool.d/www.conf`.

 ## optimization

 Optimization can be tricky, and ideally you should optimize late instead of make it the focus of your build.
 Further, optimization should match the services you are delivering.
 There are two approaches you can take.